ingenthr/couchbase-dotnet-on-k8s/README.md

 1. Get an OpenShift Cluster.
 If you don't have 7 computers laying around and access to RH Downloads, you can use [ROSA](https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws).
 This takes about 2 hours to go through the first time if you follow the fast path, but subsequent starts only take 5-6 commands and 40 minutes or so.
 2. Create a secret with your Github Personal Access token, see below.
 You will need this in order to access the private repositories.
 3. Create TLS secrets needed for the cluster.
 This uses a passthrough Route, meaning the CouchbaseCluster will be configured with the TLS secrets that are used externally, so it will require a Subject Alternate Name that matches the domain name.
-4. Create the secret for appdemo `oc apply -f appdemo-secret.yaml`, `oc apply -f cb-appdemo-admin-secret.yaml`, `oc apply ghcr-login-secret.yaml` (which you created from step 3), from the k8s/kube-deployment directory.
-Then deploy the TLS certs (which you created from step 2) with `oc apply -f couchbase-server-ca.yaml`, `oc apply -f couchbase-server-tls.yaml`.
+4. Create the secret for appdemo `oc apply -f appdemo-secret.yaml`, `oc apply -f cb-appdemo-admin-secret.yaml`, `oc apply -f ghcr-login-secret.yaml` (which you created from step 3), from the k8s/kube-deployment directory.
+Then deploy the TLS certs (which you created from step 2) with something like `oc apply -f couchbase-server-ca.yaml`, `oc apply -f couchbase-server-tls.yaml`.
 5. Deploy Couchbase Operator/DAC.
 From the k8s/kube-deployment directory… `oc apply -f couchbase-crd.yaml` then the same for the secrets, then the same for the `cb-operator-dac-deployment.yaml`
 6. Deploy Couchbase Server: `oc apply -f cb-cluster-buckets-users.yaml`.
 Wait a while.
-7. Create a Route for the service from the CNGateway sidecar: `oc create route passthrough --service cb-appdemo-endpoint-proxy-service`
+7. Create a Route for the service from the CNGateway sidecar: `oc create route passthrough --service cb-appdemo-endpoint-proxy-service`; then get your endpoint host/port through `oc get routes`.
+Note that if you get an error about a port value "exposing a non-existent service", you did not wait long enough.

 You can check for status with `oc get pods` and you'll eventually see something like this with everything "READY":